 We stand for privacy

-At Sky Global we, from our employees to our reseller partners, are united in a single belief that your privacy matters.
+SKY ECC is designed to protect your privacy and security.
+At Sky Global, we, from our employees to our reseller partners, are united in a single belief that your privacy matters.
 Your privacy is worth protecting and we have tools to help you do that.
 We respect our customer’s privacy.
 We don’t ask your business and don’t want to know your business.
 We don’t need to know who you are.

 We believe privacy is a human right.
 We believe to have a free society, privacy and security must be protected.Privacy is a human right.
 To have a free society, privacy and security must be protected.
 We cannot have encryption backdoors in any system—our privacy is too important to risk the cost.
 Click To Tweet